-Since August 14th, when the Leaving Certificate results were released, emotions have no doubt been running high all over the country.
+Since early August, when the Leaving Certificate results were released, emotions have no doubt been running high all over the country.
 Whether you are thrilled or disappointed now is the time to get clued up on your options in terms of picking a course as well as getting all the information you need on starting college.

-First round offers were made on Monday August 19th and applicants who have filled out both sides of their CAO form and attained sufficient points will be offered two places; one for a level 7/6 course (previously known as diploma courses) and another for a place on a level 8 degree course.
+First round offers arrive soon after and applicants who have filled out both sides of their CAO form and attained sufficient points will be offered two places; one for a level 7/6 course (previously known as diploma courses) and another for a place on a level 8 degree course.
 These students can only accept one of these offers.
-The closing date for accepting the first round of offers is August 26th at 5.15pm.

-Round two CAO offers arrive by post on August 29th.
+Round two CAO offers arrive in late August.
 This means that students, who missed out on their first preference in round one, may be offered a place for a higher preference course if a place becomes available, regardless of whether or not they have accepted a place on another course.
-If a student feels that their results are unfair, they have the option to view their scripts by returning an application to their school on August 20th.
+If a student feels that their results are unfair, they have the option to view their scripts by returning an application to their school.
 Appealed results are then available by mid-October and if an appeal is successful, the CAO may offer a place to any student who has secured the required points.

 Don’t panic if you did not get an offer through the CAO on the first round, you may get an offer in the second round and if not, there are many other options available such as; travelling abroad to study, taking a PLC course, taking a vacant college place (many of which are available in the private college sector) or repeating.